Definition, purposes, importance, conditions, principles of seed storage are given below-

 - Before placing seeds into storage, they should be dried to safe moisture limits, appropriate for the storage system.

-- Storing of high-quality seed only, i.e., well cleaned, treated, and high germination with vigor and good prestorage history.
+- Storing high-quality seed only, i.e., well cleaned, treated, and high germination with vigour and good prestorage history.

 - Determine seed storage needs because of the period or length of storage time and prevailing climate of the area during the storage period.